 This fun and informal podcast features two friends in two different time zones: one in China and the other in Spain.

-Every week, this podcast covers topics such as feminism, globalization, and cultural exchange.
+Each week, this podcast covers topics including feminism, globalization, and cultural exchange.
 The average episode lasts 60 minutes.

-The podcast is accessible and entertaining for listeners of all levels but is mainly meant for advanced learners.
+The podcast is accessible and entertaining for listeners of all levels, but is primarily intended for advanced learners.

 22. 睡前故事:一千零一夜 (Shuìqián Gùshì: Yīqiānlíngyī Yè)

 Though this isn’t your typical “podcast,” it is still beneficial!
-It can be a relaxing way to end your day with some light Chinese learning by reading these short 10-minute bedtime stories.
+Reading these short 10-minute bedtime stories can be a relaxing way to end your day with some light Chinese learning.

-Even though they are mainly aimed at children, adults can also benefit from them.
+Although they are primarily aimed at children, adults can also benefit from them.
 You can find the bedtime story you’ve secretly been craving in these entertaining stories!

 If you intend to take an advanced-level Mandarin TOCFL or HSK test, consider this podcast to enhance your language ability.